Private SLAS Client Use Cases

 Setting up SLAS and making your first request is covered in the Get Started guides.
 See Authorization for Shopper APIs.

-The following use cases show how SLAS enables authorized access to a Shopper API for private clients under different login scenarios.
+These use cases show how SLAS authorizes access to a Shopper API for private clients under different login scenarios.

 Remember that any shopping app that is able to securely store a client secret is a private client.
 Full stack web apps and all shopping apps with a backend-for-frontend (BFF) must be provisioned as private clients.